strawberrymusicplayer/strawberry/README.md

   * Support for multiple backends
   * Transfer music to iPod, iPhone, MTP or mass-storage USB player

-It has so far been tested to work on Linux, OpenBSD and Windows (cross compiled using mingw).
+It has so far been tested to work on Linux, OpenBSD, MacOs and Windows (cross compiled using mingw).

 ### :heavy_exclamation_mark: Requirements